Township 1, Rooks County, Kansas

 Township 1 is a township in Rooks County, Kansas, United States.
 Woodston is the largest population center in Township 1.

 History

 Rooks County was established with four townships: Bow Creek, Lowell, Paradise and Stockton.
 That number increased to seven by 1878 and twenty three in 1925.
-The twenty three townships were in place until 1971 when the number was reduced to the current twelve townships.
+The twenty three townships were in place until 1971, when the number was reduced to the current twelve townships.

-Township 1 was formed from Rooks County townships Ash Rock, Lowell and Medicine in 1971 pursuant to Kansas Statute 80-1110.
-80-1110 allowed for the disorganization of townships and assigning those territories to contiguous townships.
+Township 1 was formed from Rooks County townships Ash Rock, Lowell and Medicine in 1971, pursuant to Kansas Statute 80-1110.
+The statute allowed for the dissolution of townships and the assignment of those territories to contiguous townships.

 Buros Creek flows through the northern part of Township 1 into South Fork Solomon River.
 Medicine Creek flows through the southern part of Township 1 into South Fork Solomon River.

 Ash Rock Township

 Ash Rock Township was established in 1877 from part of Lowell Township.
 The township was named for a petrified tree trunk found by an early settler, H. C. Olds.
 The Stone Church built in 1883 is a landmark from Ash Rock township.